schinery/grape/README.md

 end
 ```

 The error format will match the request format.
-See "Content-Types" below.
+See "content-types" below.

 Custom error formatters for existing and additional types can be defined with a proc.